2 Florida Law Enforcement Officers Killed During Hunt For Murder Suspect

 Sheriff: We are highly motivated to bring this suspect to justice.
 We will stay on it until suspect is caught. pic.twitter.com/NcvJt5AnSY— OCSO FL News (@OrangeCoSheriff) January 9, 2017

 Law enforcement is "highly motivated to bring this suspect to justice," the sheriff said.
-They are offering a reward of up to $60,000 for information about the 41-year-old Loyd.
+There is a reward of up to $60,000 for information about the 41-year-old Loyd.

-The Orlando police department says Clayton was married with a son.
+The Orlando Police Department says Clayton was married with a son.
 "She was extremely committed to our youth and really, the community," Orlando Police Chief John Mina told reporters.
 "And she did so many different projects in the community.
-She organized several marches against violence by herself – that's how committed she is."
+She organized several marches against violence by herself — that's how committed she is."

+The Orange County Sheriff's Office tweeted that Lewis was a "gentle giant" with a "million dollar smile."